marco-m/mockify/README.md

 Copy the first unfound symbol from the linker, search for it (using your IDE, cscope, ctags, ...), go to the corresponding header file.
 Copy and paste the function declaration and pass it to mockify.

+The above steps can be automated within your editor or IDE.
+For CLion, you can use it as an "external tool" and pass it automatically the name of the header file and the copy and paste of the function declaration.

 Add the generated mock file to the build.
 Open the generated mock file, check and complete the mock boilerplate.